 The most popular model that Helix makes is called Midnight.
 It’s about a medium on the soft/firm scale and also about a medium in terms of overall support.
 It’s a nice bed, but Helix recognizes that it’s not for everyone, which is why they offer 14 other beds.

 If you’re looking for a firm, supportive bed, they make that.
 If you want a super soft, pressure relieving bed, they also make that.
-If you want a cooling mattress with a big pillow top, they have that also.
+If you want a mattress with a big, comfy cover, they have that also.
 Again, the whole goal of Helix is to offer a bed for everyone.

 The reason Helix had to be on this list is that we realize that people don’t typically sleep on a king size bed alone.
 Helix makes two special models with split firmness levels so that you can have something different from your partner.
 We think this is a great way to save a marriage.